Data4Democracy/ethical-imagination/_posts/2018-11-13-first-post.md

 ---
 layout: post
-title: "Test post"
+title: "First Post"
-description: "Test post for the first folded story."
+description: "Submissions for the folded story can appear here"
 date: 2018-11-13
 tags: [story]
 comments: true
 categories: blog story
-image:
-  feature: texture-feature-01.jpg
-  credit: system58.photos by david.alan.kidd
 ---

-Testing this posting for the short story and folded story things
+This is where the written submissions will appear.